A Poet in New York: Production

 A Poet in New York was commissioned for the BBC by Janice Hadlow, Ben Stephenson, Adrian Davies and Faith Penhale.
 The executive producers were Griff Rhys Jones, Rob Warr, Faith Penhale and Bethan Jones.
 Filming took place in Cardiff and Laugharne over 18 days.
 Tom Hollander put on two stone in weight to play the role.

 Reception

-Thomas expert George Tremlett did not understand why the BBC had chosen to commemorate the centenary the poet's birth by making a film about his death.
+Thomas expert George Tremlett did not understand why the BBC had chosen to commemorate the centenary of the poet's birth by making a film about his death.

 In The Guardian Stuart Jeffries wrote: "Hollander and Essie Davis as Caitlin performed well youthful concupiscence gone sour."
 Ceri Radford, in The Daily Telegraph said: "[Hollander] made a startlingly good Thomas, while the script came from one of the few writers who could hope to do the poet justice." and "This was tragedy in the Shakespearean sense: a great man undone by one fatal weakness. ...
 The production was lush, lyrical and very, very funny."
 In Financial Times, Antonia Quirke wrote: "We see so many performances based on real people ... actors faced with the gnarled question of whether to impersonate or interpret. ...
 Tom Hollander gives a performance finely balanced between the two approaches: terrific mimicry, but unpredictable and subtle.".